Faculty and Staff

 There is financial assistance for these tests.
 It is located in the "Fee Waiver" section of each Web site.
 If you receive financial aid as an undergraduate student, you may qualify for this program.
 For more information, contact the

 Narrow down the programs to which you are interested in applying.
 Evaluate their fellowship programs and whether you qualify based on your performance.

 Study for your standardized tests;

 .
-The Career Center can provide register material for each test.
+The Center for Career Development can provide register material for each test.

 Prepare your "statement of purpose" essay.
 This essay, sometimes called a personal statement, will be required by most graduate schools.
 It is a critical piece of your application package as it will be evaluated by all admissions committees along with your test scores, recommendations and transcripts.

 Have a faculty member, your adviser and a career counselor review this essay with you.
-The Career Center has many books on the subject.
+The Center for Career Development has many books on the subject.
 Check for content, grammar and mistakes; it is advisable to have several others look over your essay as well.
 Remember to clearly communicate your future goals.

 Senior Year (fall):